2017 Alabama Crimson Tide softball team

-The 2017 Alabama Crimson Tide softball team is an American softball team, representing the University of Alabama for the 2017 NCAA softball season.
-The Crimson Tide play their home games at Rhoads Stadium.
-After losing in the 2016 Women's College World Series, the 2017 team looks to make the postseason for the 19th straight year, and the Women's College World Series for twelfth time.
-This season represents the 21st season of softball in the school's history.
+The 2017 Alabama Crimson Tide softball team was an American softball team that represented the University of Alabama for the 2017 NCAA softball season.
+The Crimson Tide played their home games at Rhoads Stadium.
+After losing in the 2016 Women's College World Series, the 2017 team looked to make the postseason for the 19th straight year, and the Women's College World Series for twelfth time.
+This season represented the 21st season of softball in the school's history.